About Guernsey County

 Criminal Records

-Criminal records in Guernsey County encompass felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
-These records are maintained by the Guernsey County Sheriff's Office and the local courts.
-Residents can conduct background checks through the Ohio Bureau of Criminal Investigation, which provides comprehensive reports including statewide criminal history.
+Criminal records in Guernsey County cover felony, misdemeanor, and traffic offenses, as well as a sex offender registry.
+Residents can conduct background checks through the Ohio Bureau of Criminal Investigation, which provides full reports including statewide criminal history.
 The bureau's services are essential for employers, landlords, and individuals seeking detailed information on criminal backgrounds.
+The records system ensures accountability and supports the legal process within Guernsey County.

 Arrest Records

-Arrest records in Guernsey County are maintained by the Guernsey County Sheriff's Office.
+Arrest records in Guernsey County are maintained by Guernsey County Sheriff's Office.
 These records include details of the arrest, charges filed, and personal information of the arrestee.
 Residents and attorneys can request arrest records by contacting the sheriff's office directly, following procedures outlined under the Ohio Public Records Act.
 An arrest record in Guernsey County typically contains the date of arrest, the nature of the charges, and any court dates scheduled.
 The records provide transparency and are accessible to the public unless sealed by court order.

 Jail & Inmate Records